 Yan Jiao, Department of Hepatobiliary and Pancreatic Surgery, General Surgery Center, The First Hospital of Jilin University, Changchun 130021, Jilin Province, China

-；；

 Author contributions: Liu Y contributed to the writing, editing of the manuscript and table, and literature search; Yang DQ contributed to the discussion, design of the manuscript and literature search; Jiang JN contributed to the discussion and design of the manuscript; and Jiao Y designed the overall concept and outline of the manuscript.

 Supported by the Health Science and Technology Capacity Improvement Project of Health Commission of Jilin Provincial, No. 2023JC016.